AUBMUNC26

 Developing International Mechanisms to Reduce Carbon Emissions from Commercial Airlines

-The International Civil Aviation Organization (ICAO) is a United Nations agency that sets international standards and regulations to help ensure safety, security, and sustainability in the civil aviation industry.
+The ICAO is a United Nations agency that sets international standards and regulations to help ensure safety, security, and sustainability in the civil aviation industry.
 It consists of 193 member states, working to coordinate and assist their airline’s capacities.
 In this committee, delegates are encouraged to delve deeper into finding mechanisms to enhance aviation sustainability through moving towards an industry that fosters a net-zero carbon emissions goal.
 As aircraft efficiency is important, airlines must find new technologies, sustainable fuel, or a change in operations to cut carbon emissions while preserving aircraft performance.

 Strengthening Enforcement Mechanisms for Medical Neutrality During Armed Clashes